IuliiaKonovalova/team_3_april_hackathon/README.md

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML): the markup language used to create the website.
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/css): the styling language used to style the website.
-- [JS](https://www.javascript.com/): the main language used to develop the client side of the website.
+- [JS](https://www.javascript.com/): the primary language used to develop the client side of the website.

 ### Frameworks and libraries:

 - [jQuery](https://jquery.com/): was used to control click events and sending AJAX requests.
 - [jQuery User Interface](https://jqueryui.com/) was used to create interactive elements.
-- [jquery-ui-touch-punch](https://www.npmjs.com/package/jquery-ui-touch-punch) was to use jquery ui draggable to work on mobile devices.
+- [jquery-ui-touch-punch](https://www.npmjs.com/package/jquery-ui-touch-punch) was to use jquery UI draggable to work on mobile devices.

 ### Other tools

 - [Git](https://git-scm.com/): the version control system used to manage the code.
 - [W3C Validator](https://validator.w3.org/): was used to validate HTML5 code for the website.
 - [W3C CSS validator](https://jigsaw.w3.org/css-validator/): was used to validate CSS code for the website.
-- [JShint](https://jshint.com/): was used to validate JS code for the website.
+- [JShint](https://jshint.com/): was used to validate the JS code for the website.
-- [GitHub](https://github.com/): used to host the source code of the website.
+[GitHub](https://github.com/): used to host the website's source code.
 - [VSCode](https://code.visualstudio.com/): the IDE used to develop the website.
-- [Chrome DevTools](https://developer.chrome.com/docs/devtools/open/): was used to debug the website.
+- [Chrome DevTools](https://developer.chrome.com/docs/devtools/open/): was used for debugging the website.
 - [Font Awesome](https://fontawesome.com/): was used to create the icons used in the website.
-- [Adobe Illustrator](https://www.adobe.com/au/products/illustrator.html?sdid=TTGWL8CS&mv=search&ef_id=Cj[…]Mw01BhF8_wBquCngqzn4MreNugw_lYfimZRDOCGwbgzjYaReBoCzC0QAvD_BwE) to build own svg images.
+- [Adobe Illustrator](https://www.adobe.com/au/products/illustrator.html?sdid=TTGWL8CS&mv=search&ef_id=Cj[…]Mw01BhF8_wBquCngqzn4MreNugw_lYfimZRDOCGwbgzjYaReBoCzC0QAvD_BwE) to build own SVG images.
-- [Obfuscate]( https://obfuscator.io/) was used to obfuscate the api key to firebase.
+- [Obfuscate]( https://obfuscator.io/) was used to obfuscate the API key to firebase.

 ## Features

-- Home page (which includes a navbar with links to all pages of the site)
+- Home page (which includes a navbar with links to all pages of the site);
-- Rules page
+- Rules page;
-- Leaderboard page
+- Leaderboard page;
-- Play button (located on home screen and rules page)
+- Play button (located on home screen and rules page);
-- Game difficulty choice
+- Game difficulty choice;
-- Game theme option
+- Game theme option;
-- A footer which includes all team members names
+- A footer that includes all team members' names;
-- Neat and presentable UI for the game
+- Neat and presentable UI for the game;
-- Countdown clock for the game
+- Countdown clock for the game;
-- Performance analytics for the player (including time left, score and lives)
+- Performance analytics for the player (including time left, score, and lives);
-- A sound feature to toggle on and off
+- A sound feature to toggle on and off;
-- Sounds to accompany correct and incorrect game moves
+- Sounds to accompany correct and incorrect game moves;
-- An overlay which allows a player to supply their name and score to the global leaderboard
+- An overlay that allows a player to supply their name and score to the global leaderboard;
-- A game pause button
+- A game pause button;
-- A game stop button which allows a player to prematurely end the game as well as submitting their name and score for the leaderboard
+- A game stop button that allows a player to prematurely end the game as well as submit their name and score for the leaderboard.

 **Home Page**